 This vegan dish of Spinach and White Beans is easy enough for a weeknight meal and delicious enough for a holiday!
-This post contains affiliate links.
-If you click on a link and make a purchase, I receive a portion of the sale.
-All opinions are my own.
+This recipes uses only 5 ingredients and is ready in only 15 minutes.

 Today I’m updating another old favorite that we eat frequently, but is still fancy enough to find a spot on your Thanksgiving table.
 It’s spinach and white beans!